Five steps to financial disclosure

-After receiving completed financial documents (along with any necessary supporting evidence) from both parties, we will contact you to arrange a joint session to discuss finances and/or property.
+Once we receive both parties’ completed forms, we will contact you to arrange joint session to discuss finances and/or property. - Document Exchange:

 One week before the session, we will send a link via email for the exchange of financial documents.